gura-lang/gura-lang.github.io/documents/Template-Engine.md

     Hello 1st2nd3rd World

 ## {{ page.chapter }}.3.2.
 Indentation and Line Break

-If the script block is preceded by white spaces and the result string consists of multiple lines, each line is indented with the spaces.
+If an embedded script that returns a string containing multiple lines appears first in a line and is preceded by white spaces or tabs, each line would be indented with the preceding spaces.

 **Template:**